 6) The OTA co-location blocking interferer is injected via the CLTA.
 The CLTA is fed with the specified co-location blocking interferer power per supported polarization.

 7) Generate the wanted signal in receiver target reference direction, all supported polarizations, from the test antenna, according to the applicable test configuration (see clause 4.8) using applicable reference measurement channel to the RIB, according to annex A.1.

-8) Adjust the signal generators to the type of interfering signals, levels and the frequency offsets as specified for general test requirements in table 7.6.5.1.1-1 and, when applicable, for co-location test requirements in table 7.6.5.1.2-1.
+For simultaneous operation tests for IAB type 1-O, set the signal generator for the wanted signal of IAB-DU type 1-O to transmit as specified in Table 7.6.5.1.2-1and for the wanted signal of IAB-MT type 1-O to transmit in Table 7.6.5.1.2-1.8) Adjust the signal generators to the type of interfering signals, levels and the frequency offsets as specified for general test requirements in table 7.6.5.1.1-1 and, when applicable, for co-location test requirements in table 7.6.5.1.2-1.

 9) The CW interfering signal shall be swept with a step size of 1 MHz within the frequency range corresponding to downlink operating bands related to co-located systems (according to declaration D.43).